admb-project/admb/scripts/docker/quickstart-unix.md

 * Download and install the [Docker Desktop](https://www.docker.com/products/docker-desktop/).

-For MacOS or Window computers, click the Docker Desktop to run the Docker services on the local host computer.
+For MacOS or Windows computers, click the Docker Desktop to run the Docker services on the local host computer.

 Downloads
 ---------